Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 \subsection{The odd-order group case}

-We just saw that, in general, the action of $G$ complicates the excavation of additive invariants from the equivariant weight spectral sequence.
-Though, if the order of $G$ is odd, the equivariant weight objects correspond to the invariants of the non-equivariant objects under the action of~$G$, allowing us to extract additive invariants easily.
-This is based on the fact that our chains have coefficients in $\mathbb{Z}_2$ : if the order of $G$ is odd, the ring $\mathbb{Z}_2[G]$ is semi-simple according to Maschke theorem (see for instance \cite{CTVZ} Theorem 2.1.1).
+If the order of the group $G$ is odd, the equivariant weight spectral sequence correspond to the elements of the weight spectral sequence being invariant under the action of~$G$, allowing one, in particular, to extract additive invariants.
+This is because the chains we consider have coefficients in $\mathbb{Z}_2$ : if the order of $G$ is odd, the ring $\mathbb{Z}_2[G]$ is semi-simple according to Maschke theorem (see for example \cite{CTVZ} Theorem 2.1.1).